 Specializes in providing technical, vocational, and career readiness training in engineering, computer engineering, and other supportive services for people of color in an effort to close the diversity gaps that exists in the high-tech sector.

 The Sierra Vista Dream Center works to partner and network with already-established local outreach programs, individuals already working within the city, corporations, nonprofit organizations, and foundations to reach broken, lost, and hurting people to meet basic and greatest needs.

-Gives instruments and weekly instruction to 150 students through its Community and Strings Programs.
-They have served over 8,000 students through the Musical Access Program.
+Gives instruments and weekly instruction to 300 students through its School and SOLO Programs.
+Each year, they serve over 4,000 students through the Musical Access Program and their Instrument Petting Zoos.
 They do this through outreach programs that focus on teaching the values of creativity, leadership, perseverance, resilience, and teamwork through music education.